-Content curation examples – let’s breath more sense into the process
+Content curation examples – let’s breathe more sense into the process

-With the definition out of the way, you’d probably be wondering ‘so where can I use curated content?’
+With the definition out of the way, you’d probably be wondering ‘so where can I use curated content or what is an example of content curation?’
 Answer: On every channel where you connect with your audience.

 So that’s newsletters, podcasts, blog posts, social media, even your eBook.
 Hard to believe?
-Let’s weave in some examples:
+Let’s weave in some examples of curated content:

 1. The Five Things on Friday Newsletter by James Whatley

 Whatley shares the news with his readers but also adds content that he has read and found interesting alongside sharing his opinion on the matter.

 Here’s a section of one of his newsletters:

 See how the curated link is tucked into James’s opinion – he doesn’t like the “ugly-chic shoe” but finds the stories/interviews “a gold mine of excellence.”
 There you go!
 A perfect example of content curation.